-The major in history at Park University prepares students for careers in teaching, journalism, government, law, and the rapidly growing area of historical reconstruction.
-A major consists of a program of 36 credit hours developed by the student with the consent of the department chair.
-Twe;ve credit hours must come from world history offerings; at least 3 of the 12 credit hours must come from a non-Western history course.
-The major always includes HI 405 or HI 410.
+The major in history at Park University prepares students for careers in teaching, journalism, government, law, graduate school, and the rapidly growing area of historical reconstruction.
+A major consists of a program of 36 credit hours developed by the student with the consent of the department full-time faculty as advisors.
+Twelve credit hours must come from world history offerings; at least 3 of the 12 credit hours must come from a non-Western history course.
+The major requirements include HI 103, HI 405 or HI 410, HI 451, and HI 452.